9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Tab button size.
 - Add pages to the tabs.

-- Make all tabs/article blocks use CSS variables where necessary.
+- Make all tabs/article blocks use CSS variables where necessary, and add css variable.

 - "Select an image to display in case the post has no thumbnail:" - Change this.